 This hadith and the mother of the believers' response summarize the debate on Munkar e hadith.

 There have always been people who looked at such statements and responded to them according to their ability.
 For instance, the compilers of the six most authentic books on the Prophet's sayings had access to his 2.3 million statements.
 The hadith compilers were Imam Bukhari, Imam Muslim, Imam Abu Dawood, Imam Nasai, Imam Ibn Maja, and Imam Tirmidhi.
-Before the inclusion of Ibn Maja, it was Imam Malik's Muwatta that was part of the six most accurate books on the Prophet's statements.
+Before Ibn Maja's inclusion, Imam Malik's Muwatta was part of the six most accurate books on the Prophet's statements.
 But all of them included only 23 thousand in their collections.
-Even in the 23,000 they collected, only a few thousands have commonalities either in the text or in the meaning.
-Can anyone call them Munkar e hadith.
+Even in the 23,000 they collected, only a few thousands have commonalities either in the text or meaning.
+Therefore, can anyone call them Munkar e hadith?
 They were the deniers of the overwhelming majority of the ahadith they collected.
 They did not select ahadith based on divine revelation.
 It was the outcome of their human efforts to construct a methodology to verify the statements as much as one can.

 So, essentially, one can look at their methodologies and choose the one they feel makes better sense.
 Almost six compilers and many hundred more who worked on hadith literature had differing methods in their work.

 · In Sunni Islam, the six canonical work are Sahih al Bukhari, Sahih Musli, Jamia Tirmidhi, Sunan Nasai, Sunan ibn Maja and Sunan Abu Dawood.
-However, Malikis do not accept Ibn Maja part of the six canonical work.
-They include al Muwatta in those collections.
+However, Malikis do not accept Ibn Maja as part of the six canonical works.
+Instead, they include al Muwatta in those collections.

 The Twelver Shia sext has four hadith collections: Kitabul al Kafi, Man La Yahduruhu al Fatih, Tahdib ul Ahkam and Al Istibsar; the Ibadi sect has Tartib al Musna as their book of hadith.
 The Ismailis use the Daim al Islam as hadith collections.

 The compilers of the Prophet's statements were the first ones who rejected many because they did not fulfill their self-determined criterion.
-There were companions, including the scholarly ones and the Caliphs who chastised people who were reporting the Prophet's unverified statements.
+There were companions, including the scholarly ones and the Caliphs, who chastised people reporting the Prophet's unverified statements.

-No Muslim can ever say that in his 40 years of life as a prophet, the Prophet did not utter a single word or explanation other than the Quran's verses.
-No one argues that the Prophet did not address people on different occasions.
+No Muslim can ever say that in his 40 years as a prophet, the Prophet did not utter a single word or explanation other than the Quran's verses.
+Likewise, no one argues that the Prophet did not address people on different occasions.
 Similarly, no one can ever say that everything the Prophet did and said got recorded during his lifetime by the companions who had also obtained his verification for their written or memorized words.

 From the second year of Hijra until he left this world, the Prophet must have given at least 400 plus Friday sermons.
-Yet we do not have more than 50, and scholars themselves have often disputed their accuracy.
-About the first Friday sermon given by the Prophet, there are two opinions.
+Yet, we do not have more than 50, and scholars themselves have often disputed their accuracy.
+For example, about the first Friday sermon given by the Prophet, there are two opinions.
 Imam Qurtubi reports one version, and Imam ibn Qayyim al Jauzi offers a different one.

-Thus many Muslims believe that not everything that was said by the Prophet was either written down or memorized.
+Thus many Muslims believe that not everything that the Prophet said was either written down or memorized.
 The closest of the Prophet did not report much about his instructions and style of life.
 None of the companions approached the Prophet for his seal of approval of what they had written or memorized.
-The companions wrote down the Quran and remembered it with full concentration.
+Instead, the companions wrote down the Quran and remembered it with full concentration.